Current and Previous Fellows

 2008-2009 Fellow - Integrative Medicine

-Dr. John Stracks comes to the University of Michigan Family Medicine Residency and Integrative Medicine Fellowship from Chicago where he graduated with honors from the University of Chicago Pritzker School of Medicine.
+Dr. John Stracks came to the University of Michigan Family Medicine Residency and Integrative Medicine Fellowship from Chicago where he graduated with honors from the University of Chicago Pritzker School of Medicine.
 His involvement in integrative health care began in the early 90's while taking yoga classes, and he explored other complementary and alternative medicine fields before deciding to become an allopathic physician with an integrative bent.
 While in medical school, he researched the physiological effects of loneliness, and then he studied with integrative physician Karen Koffler at Northwestern University.
 He is especially interested in mind/body medicine, chronic pain control and integrative strategies for weight loss.
 Before becoming a physician, he worked as a social worker in the inner city of Chicago helping teenage state wards learn to live independently before their emancipation from state care.
 He also spent time as an outdoor educator leading groups through high and low ropes adventure courses.
 When not working, Dr. Stracks enjoys yoga, reading, spending time with his wife and children, and riding his bike.
-Dr. Stracks has recently accepted a position in Integrative Medicine at Northwestern Memorial Hospital in Chicago, Illinois.
+Dr. Stracks Stracks is faculty in Integrative Medicine at Northwestern Memorial Hospital in Chicago, Illinois.

 Andrew Heyman, M.D.